alexle/alexle.github.com/_posts/2025/2025-10-18-the-man-in-the-arena.markdown

 I've come to greatly respect those who try -- even if it's not perfect.
 I find myself quietly rooting for those who dare to create, to build, to share something real.

-Sometimes courage is just the quiet act of showing up again and again.
+Sometimes courage is just the act of showing up again and again.

 ## Dare Greatly

 So the next time you catch yourself holding back — waiting for the stars to align, or worried about what others might think — remember this:

-The critics will always have something to say.
+They'll always have something to say.
 But they’re not in the arena.
 You are.

 And that’s what counts.